 - Vacuum Cleaner – we invested in a quality Dyson rechargeable unit after the cheap 12V one we bought proved to be hopeless.
 When the glass cooktop self-destructed, we were so glad to have a vacuum that worked extremely well.

 - Motorhome WiFI – mobile data aerial was installed on the roof with a 12V charging connection to a MiFi unit in a cupboard, which enables us to pick up weak mobile data signals.
 We connect this to a Huawei 5577 Portable MiFi Device which is hands down, the best performing and best value MiFi device we have seen.
 Just pop in a SIM card with a data plan and you can set up your own personal wifi network.
 We buy the brand ‘3’ 12 GB data only SIM cards which work all around Europe (note this may change post Brexit).

 - Motorhome Wifi – Boost Wifi antennae to enable us to pick up and amplify nearby wifi signals.
-This has given us fantastic wifi in places where would have had little or none without it.
+This has given us fantastic wifi in places where we would have had little or none without it.

 - Portable twin tub washing machine which does a really good job of cleaning our clothes.
 We bought this off Amazon after rapidly getting sick and tired of locating and visiting laundrettes in inconvenient places and paying a lot of money for the privilege.
 Our unit runs off the inverter happily so all we need is a sunny day,